+11.1 There are three possible stages to the formal Whistleblowing procedure:

+Stage 1:

-- 11.1 There are three possible stages to the School's formal Whistleblowing procedure: Stage 1: - a.
-In the first instance, the employee/worker should raise their concern orally or in writing with an appropriate level of line management e.g. Teacher/ Headteacher/Line Manager.
-If the concern raised involves the Headteacher, an approach should be made to the Chair of Governors.
-If the concern raised involves the Chair of Governors the employee/worker should approach HR or the Service Director Education. - b.
-The Headteacher/Line Manager will then either continue to deal with the concern or refer it to another appropriate Senior member of staff or the Chair of Governors.
+- a.
+In the first instance, the employee/worker should raise their concern orally or in writing with an appropriate level of line management e.g. Teacher/ Headteacher/CEO / Chair of LAC or Trustees.
+If the concern raised involves the Headteacher, an approach should be made to the CEO or the Chair of LAC.
+If the concern raised involves the Chair of LAC the employee/worker should approach HR or the CEO / Chair of Trustees. - b.
+The Headteacher/CEO/Chair of LAC or Trustees will then either continue to deal with the concern or refer it to another appropriate Senior member of staff or Chair.
 Where concerns raised involve Children, Young People or Vulnerable Adults, the appropriate process should be followed.
 (See Section 11 in the Whistleblowing Toolkit for Managers and Employees for further information).